Annoying Technology Quandries in Everyday Life

 The auto sink faucet can drive you mad also.
 Costco's is the most challenging.
 Awhile back I used their restroom and worked up a hearty sweat with all the angling and acrobatics I tried to get the water running, with no success, mind you.
 An employee stood in the exit watching me, smirking.
 "You have to touch the sensor."
 I told them they ought to put instructions on the wall above the sink.
 She left shaking her head.

 The timed faucet is clearly meant to torment users.
-This is where you push on a button on top of the faucet.
+This is where you push on a button on top of the faucet or it has a sensor.
 The water comes out for three seconds then stops.
 You have to do it several times if you want a thorough hand washing.

 Public Door Maneuvering Confusion